 Field station 'De Herdershut'

-The University of Groningen’s biology research field station ‘De Herdershut’ (The Shepherd’s Hut) on Schiermonnikoog is to be modernized and made more energy-efficient.
-A new building will be built with more space for teaching, better ICT facilities, two modern laboratories and more comfortable accommodation.
-The building will have solar panels, sustainable heat generation and will not be connected to the gas supply – just some of the ways in which energy savings are made.
+The University of Groningen’s biology research field station ‘De Herdershut’ (The Shepherd’s Hut) on Schiermonnikoog has been modernized and made more energy-efficient.
+The new building has more space for teaching, better ICT facilities, two modern laboratories and more comfortable accommodation.
+The building has solar panels, sustainable heat generation and is not connected to the gas supply – just some of the ways in which energy savings are made.

-The field studies carried out by biologists of the Faculty of Science and Engineering at ‘De Herdershut’ (1982) have resulted in dozens of dissertations and hundreds of national and international publications.
+The field studies carried out by biologists of the Faculty of Science and Engineering at ‘De Herdershut’ have resulted in dozens of dissertations and hundreds of national and international publications.
 The most well-known researcher to have worked there is Spinoza prize winner Theunis Piersma, Professor in Global Flyway Ecology.
 Teaching activities for students also take place there, as well as approximately 1,700 overnight stays per year.